TUSZ-AGDR/tusz-agdr.github.io/content/post/20-12-02-ICML-best-paper/index.md

 ---
-title: Welcome 5 new members to join AGDR for their Bachelor thesis
+title: Welcome 5 new members to join AGDR for their Bachelor thesi
 date: 2023-11-17
 image:
   focal_point: 'top'